Easy to Follow DIY Steps to Fill the Annoying Gap Between Cabinets And Floor in your kitchen, bathroom, or laundry room with caulk.

 This DIY works on gaps 1/4″ and smaller.
 If your gap is larger than a 1/4″, you should use trim first, like quarter round.
 It’ll look much better and hold up longer than a larger bead of caulk.

-I have the full step by step guide and pictures showing how to fill the gap under your cabinets with caulk below. 🙂
+I have the full step by step guide and pictures showing how to seal gaps under kitchen cabinets, or the gap between vanity and floor in your bathroom, below. 🙂

 Now, I realize some people probably wouldn’t worry about a gap this small.
 It isn’t something that jumps out at you when you’re in the room.
 But it definitely annoyed me.